 Complaints and Appeals Policy and Procedure

 Scottish Book Trust is committed to delivering a high quality of programme and service at all times.
+We are committed to fundraising best practice and we comply with the Code of Fundraising Practice guidelines in all our fundraising activities.

 We treat everyone with whom we work with respect and our staff expect the same in return.
 We do not tolerate violence or verbal abuse.